The system had to work across devices, regions, and very different usage conditions.

 Redesigning the student portal for a global online university, making academic navigation simpler, clearer, and more accessible across devices.

-The redesign focused on turning a fragmented "metro of apps" into a coherent student experience.
-The goal was to reduce navigation friction, improve task visibility, and create a mobile-first interface that supports a global student base with varying levels of connectivity and digital fluency.
+University of the People is a nonprofit, fully online university serving students around the world.
+The Student Portal is the primary place where students manage their academic lives by accessing courses, tracking progress, completing tasks, and finding critical information.
+The redesign focused on turning a fragmented "metro of apps" into a coherent student experience, reducing navigation friction, improving task visibility, and creating a mobile-first interface for a global student base with varying connectivity and digital fluency.

 UoPeople was operating across 200+ countries, with a strong concentration of students between ages 20 and 40 and a rapidly rising enrollment curve.
 That context pushed the redesign toward mobile-first clarity, faster task completion, and a product experience that could scale without adding support burden.